2014 Mastung bus bombing: Aftermath

-On the same day it was reported that amount of dead have climbed to 29 while the bodies were laid to rest next day at Bahisht-e-Zainab and Bahisht-e-Zahra graveyards which are located at Hazara Town and Quetta.
-On 23 January the relatives of the victims held a sit in which continued till Thursday night.
-As of 24 January 2014 the Pakistani forces have detained 25 individuals and have restricted further travel to the region.
+On the same day, it was reported that amount of dead have climbed to 29 while the bodies were laid to rest next day at Bahisht-e-Zainab and Bahisht-e-Zahra graveyards which are located at Hazara Town and Quetta.
+On 23 January, the relatives of the victims held a sit in which continued till Thursday night.
+As of 24 January 2014, Pakistani law enforcement detained 25 individuals and restricted further travel in the region.

+Lashkar-e-Jhangvi claimed responsibility for the attack.